kaanmutlus/kaanmutlu17/README.md

 ### 📚 About

 Hello, I'm Kaan Mutlu.
 I am a 16 year old software developer.
-I am also the Ceo & Founder of the Sanvia Digital media company.
+I am also the CEO & Founder of Sanvia Digital media company.
 You can click the mail icon to contact me.

 ### ✨ Contact